aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

         access to the QnABot Content Designer.
 You must have access to this email.
 Without this it becomes difficult to access the Content Designer
     * **Username** <pre> Admin </pre>

 4) Launch the stack.
-Make sure to select the checkbox next to *"I acknowledge that AWS CloudFormation might create IAM resources with custom names"*.
+Make sure to select both checkboxes in the Capabilities acknowledgements.
     ![CloudFormation acknowledgement](images/00-cf-create.png)

 The CloudFormation template will launch the following: